idkwhoiam322/weeb_kernel_oneplus_msm8998/README.md

 pie_als: OnePlus Pie Beta OSS + upstreamed to linux latest tag.
 pie_caf: OnePlus Pie Beta OSS + upstreamed to caf latest tag.
 pie_clang: OnePlus Pie Beta OSS + Nathan's latest clang stuffs merged for 4.4-pie.
-pie_eas: [ DO NOT PICK - DEPRECATED ] OnePlus Pie Beta OSS + EAS base stuff from Joshuous's Oreo source + a ton of picks from 4.9 backported by Kuran and (very few) by me and some others too.
 pie_f2fs: OnePlus Pie BETA OSS + F2FS merged from aosp kernel/common and patchese from arter97.
 oneplus/QC8998_P_9.0_Beta: OnePlus Pie Beta OSS which everything is based on.
 This branch will only pull from OnePlus's own update.